-(3) the company may invest in principal-protected structured notes under clause 52, Chapter 4, part 7.
+(3) the company may invest in principal-protected structured notes under clause 52, Chapter 4, Part 7.

+(Translation)

+Page 59

-Page 21 Book 130, Special Chapter 142 Ngor Government Gazette 24 October 2013
+Book 130, Special Chapter 142 Ngor Government Gazette 24 October 2013

-Debt instruments under (1) and (2) offered for sale abroad shall be considered domestic debt instruments which the company can invest in, subject to the conditions in (1) and (2).
+Debt instruments under (1) and (2) offered for sale overseas shall be considered domestic debt instruments in which the company can invest, subject to the conditions in (1) and (2).